w3hc/gov-crosschain/README.md

 ## Credits

-I want to thank [Paul Ravzan Berg](https://github.com/paulrberg) for his work on the [Foundry template](https://github.com/PaulRBerg/foundry-template) we used.
+I want to thank [Paul Razvan Berg](https://github.com/paulrberg) for his work on the [Foundry template](https://github.com/PaulRBerg/foundry-template) we used.

 ## License